Friday, 9 September 2022

 Thursday, 28 July 2011

-Playing dead in a cemetery
+Playing Dead in a Cemetery

-In the medieval period (1300-1500 DC), people started making there monumental graves with sculptures.
+I love Certosa (the initial "C" is pronounced like the "ch" in church) cemetery.
+It has been a burying place for the dead for more than two thousand years.
+First it was an Etruscan cemetery, and then a Roman cemetery, and then over the past fifteen hundred years, as Bologna changed from a settlement and assumed the form of a city, Certosa has slowly grown bigger.In the medieval period (1300-1500 DC), people started making monumental graves with sculptures in the Certosa Cemetery.
 Therefore, many areas of Certosa are like an open air museum, with hundreds of statues.
 The most common theme in this museum, as you can guess, is bereavement, with statues evoking feelings of loss, sadness and crying.
 However, there are many statues on the tombs of big and famous persons, that are more about power, wealth and vanity.

-Surrounded by verdant hills, some parts of the cemetery have lovely views.
+Surrounded by verdant hills, some parts of this cemetery have lovely views.
 Over the last two decades, cremation rather than putting the dead persons in graves, has also become more common.
 They even have an open grassland, where those who do not wish for a grave or an urn, can scatter the ashes.

 In today's culture, where emphasis is on enjoying life, normally people do not want to talk or think about death.
 It was not always like this.
 For example think of the huge tombs built by Egyptian kings for their own burial, because they were worried about their afterlife, and wanted to make sure that they could continue to live as kings after their death.

 Most of us have difficulties in talking about death and bereavement.
-Amitav Ghosh in a beautiful article about the death of his friend Agha Shahid had written in 2001:
+Amitav Ghosh in a beautiful article about the death of his friend Agha Shahid had written in 2001:Although Shahid and I had talked a great deal over the last many

 weeks, I had never before heard him touch on the subject of death.
 I did